andrewpk95/CS374_Hospitus/DP7_Report/Hospitus_DP7_Report.md

 ### Introduction:

-“Hello, and welcome to user testing of ‘Hospitus’ Hospitus is a website that helps foreigners residing in Korea find suitable hospitals quickly, when they get abrupt sport injuries.
+> “Hello, and welcome to user testing of ‘Hospitus.’ <br /> Hospitus is a website that helps foreigners residing in Korea find suitable hospitals quickly, when they get abrupt sport injuries.
 Now imagine you have just been injured playing your favorite sports.
 Use Hospitus to guide you and perform the tasks that will be given to you.”

 After the introduction is properly given to the participant, the facilitator will then show functionality of the website by going through an example search with another prepared cell phone.
 Then the participant is asked to read the tasks.